 It’s hard to imagine how such a simple method can be so powerful, but it’s true (especially in this particular situation).
 If it weren’t it probably wouldn’t be known worldwide as such an important management method.

-At the simplest of its forms and styles, the Kanban method can be implemented using no more than a few sticky notes stuck to a board.
+At the simplest of its forms and styles, the Kanban method can be implemented using no more than a few sticky notes stuck to aboard.

 The surface of the board should be divided into columns according to the process’ phases.
 Depending on the complexity of the workflow, there may be more or fewer columns.
 Each column comes with its own functions and rules, as well as a numeric value at the top.

 If there’s a number at the top of a column, it’s the maximum amount of cards simultaneously allowed in each column at a time.
-That’s also known as WIP limit.
+That’s also known as the WIP limit.

 This “card limit” stops processes from becoming overwhelming or too generic, while allowing for specialization more freely.
-It also makes sure that there are less limits on your staff members so that they can adjust the right amount of tasks for each area.
+It also makes sure that there are fewer limits on your staff members so that they can adjust the right amount of tasks for each area.